juliaDooby/Travel-app/README.md

 ### While developing the app, I:

 - implemented Next.js 13 most modern best practices
-- improved your code architecture and make your components reusable
+- improved code architecture and make your components reusable
 - utilized Tailwind CSS
 - started with the mobile-first approach for maximum responsiveness
 - made use of TypeScript